stackforge/fuel-docs/userdocs/fuel-user-guide/configure-environment/nfv.rst

 Non-Uniform Memory Access (NUMA) and CPU pining automatically during the deployment of an OpenStack environment.

-Huge Pages accelerate the translation of virtual address of a Linux proccess to physical address which enables virtual machine memory allocation from a predefined memory pool.
+Huge Pages accelerate the translation of virtual address of a Linux process to physical address which enables virtual machine memory allocation from a predefined memory pool.
 Using Huge Pages helps to prevent hypervisor overhead